When entering first grade, your child should be able to count to 100 by ones (1, 2, 3, 4…) and tens (10, 20, 30, 40…).

 View worksheetWhen entering second grade, your child should remember to capitalize dates and people’s names.
 Your child will also be expected to use punctuation at the ends of sentences.
 Your child should also use commas in dates and to separate words in a series.
 For example, “I like apples, bananas, and strawberries.”

-View worksheetDuring fifth grade, your child will learn to multiply and divide decimals to the hundredths place.
-For example, 212 x 0.45 = 95.40.
+View worksheetDuring fifth grade, your child will learn to add and subtract fractions with different denominators.
+For example, 1/3 + 1/4 = 4/12 + 3/12 = 7/12.

 View worksheetWhen entering fifth grade, your child should be able to read, analyze and understand level-appropriate nonfiction reading passages, finding the main idea and important details, comprehending key words and phrases, comparing different accounts of the same event or topic and making inferences.